arelli/uni-tools/lex-yacc-2021/readme.md

-Project: make a simple transpiler(not compiler. it just transpiles an imaginary language named PI, into c language that can then be compiled with gcc!) for the Theory of Computation class at T.U.C.
+Project: make a simple transpiler(not compiler. it just transpiles an imaginary language named PI, into c language that can then be compiled with gcc!) for the Theory of Computation class at T.U.C. \n
-**How to compile/run the compiler:**
+\n**How to compile/run the compiler:**\n\n
 First run :
 ```
 bison -d -v -r all grammer1.y